Skip to main content

 11 days

-Wealth (7%) - IPTU, IPVA
+Property (7%) - IPTU, IPVA

 This concentration on consumption makes products and services more expensive, generating the so-called "Brazil Cost".